kphoenix137/JGX/jgx.md

 **Operator commands**

 Operator commands only apply to private channels.
 The first person to create a private channel becomes the operator of that channel (except in special clan channels where the person using the clan account name automatically gains operator status upon entry, see chapter 9.1 for more information).
 You can tell who is the operator of a channel by looking for the user with the gavel.
-When you list all persons in a channel with the /who command, the operator
+When you list all persons in a channel with the /who command, the operator will have [ ] around his/her name.

-![ref1]

-**159**

-<a name="page165"></a>**Jarulf’s Guide to Diablo and Hellfire, v1.62**	**Created by Pedro Faria**

-![ref1]

-will have [ ] around his/her name.
 It is possible to use [ ] in ones name.
 When the channel operator leaves, he can pass on the gavel to an heir that he designates.
 If he or she does not designate an heir, the person below him on the list will be the new operator.

 /ban <username> <message>	*Examples: /ban Jarulf because I don’t like him or /ban #995959.* Kicks a user out of